Increase Your Holiday Sales: 15 Tips from 4 Successful Shopify Merchants

 Plan your inventory ahead

 Look at your customers’ buying patterns and plan inventory purchases well in advance.
 O'Donnell spends time looking at prior purchases before deciding how to stock inventory levels.
-Melanie Godfred, who sells self-love rings and accessories from her online store Fred and Far, plans extensively.
+Melody Godfred, who sells self love rings and accessories from her online store Fred and Far, plans extensively.
 "We look at prior sales trends to see what styles have been the most popular," she said.
 "Then we amp up production and purchases based on that."